Nadia's Theme

 "Nadia's Theme", originally titled "Cotton's Dream", is a piece of music composed by Barry De Vorzon and Perry Botkin Jr. in 1971.
-It was originally used as incidental music for the 1971 film Bless the Beasts and Children, and is better known as the theme music to the television soap opera The Young and the Restless since the series premiered in 1973.
-"Cotton's Dream" was renamed "Nadia's Theme" after it became associated with Olympic gymnast Nadia Comăneci during and after the 1976 Summer Olympics.
+It was originally part of the soundtrack music of the 1971 Stanley Kramer film Bless the Beasts and Children, and became better known as the theme music to the television soap opera The Young and the Restless since the series premiered in 1973.
+Later, "Cotton's Dream" was given the informal name "Nadia's Theme" after it became associated with Olympic gymnast Nadia Comăneci during and after the 1976 Summer Olympics.

-The piece was originally released on the original 1971 Bless the Beasts and Children soundtrack, then a 1974 cover version by easy listening group Sounds of Sunshine was produced.
+The piece was first released on disc as part of the 1971 OST Bless the Beasts and Children soundtrack, then a 1974 cover version by easy listening group Sounds of Sunshine was produced.
 After it became associated with Comăneci during the 1976 Olympics, the piece was later released as a single in August of that year.
 Other versions of "Nadia's Theme" have since been recorded.
 The piece has also been sampled by other artists, and has been used regularly by other radio and television programs.

 Origins

-De Vorzon and Botkin Jr. composed this piece of music, originally titled "Cotton's Dream", as incidental music for the 1971 feature film Bless the Beasts and Children.
+De Vorzon and Botkin Jr. composed this piece of music, originally titled "Cotton's Dream", as part of the soundtrack music for the 1971 feature film Bless the Beasts and Children.
 The instrumental version was commercially released on that film's soundtrack album on A&M Records.
-The soundtrack also included "Lost", a song set to this melody, performed by Renée Armand.
+The movie's soundtrack music included the eponymous opening title song performed by The Carpenters; the OST album later in 1971 featured "Lost" (at 9:20), a song set to the same melody, performed by Renée Armand.
 The single release, under the new title, was electronically patched to extend the song by almost a minute for commercial airplay.

-Botkin Jr. later composed a rearranged version of the instrumental theme for the long-running television soap opera The Young and the Restless, which premiered on March 26, 1973, on CBS.
+In 1973 Botkin Jr. composed a rearranged version of the instrumental theme for the long-running television soap opera The Young and the Restless, which premiered on March 26, 1973, on CBS.
 Although a soundtrack album for the television series was released by P.I.P.
 Records in 1974, the LP only contained a vocal cover version by easy listening group Sounds of Sunshine, rather than the original recording by De Vorzon and Botkin.